Arnavion/pinephone-callaudiod/README.md

 - `org.mobian_project.CallAudio.xml` - the D-Bus interface definition.

 - `callaudiocli` - the equivalent of the `callaudiocli` binary provided by upstream callaudiod.
+The upstream binary can also be used instead.

 `make install` will install these to `/usr/local/libexec/pinephone-callaudiod/`, `/usr/local/share/dbus-1/services/`, `/usr/local/share/dbus-1/interfaces/` and `/usr/local/bin/` respectively.
 The paths are controlled by setting `DESTDIR`, `prefix`, `bindir`, `datadir` and `libexecdir` in the `make install` invocation.